eyalzo/openu_course_manager/README.md

 # Open University Course Management System (2004)

-This repository documents a legacy academic project I developed in 2004 for the **Open University of Israel**, aimed at helping instructors manage all aspects of course administration and student assessment.
+This repository documents a legacy academic project I developed in **2004** for the **Open University of Israel**.
+It was designed to support my role as a **teaching coordinator**, offering a complete toolset to manage course materials, assessments, student performance, and learning analytics—long before the adoption of modern LMS platforms.

+---

 ## 🧠 Purpose

-At the time, I was a **teaching coordinator** for a university-level course, and there was no existing integrated solution to manage the growing complexity of:
-- Course materials
-- Student performance tracking
+At the time, no system existed to centralize academic course management in a flexible, instructor-oriented way.
+This web-based tool aimed to:

+- Organize and manage course content
-- Assignment and exam question databases
+- Maintain a structured question and exam bank
-- Learning outcome analytics

-This project was created to **centralize and simplify** course-related activities under a single interface.
+- Track student progress and grades
+- Analyze success rates across questions and topics
+- Link assessment items directly to learning materials

+---

-## 🎯 Key Features
+## 🧩 Features

-- 📚 **Learning Material Management**
+- 📚 **Course Content Management**
-  - Organize and structure course units, lessons, and topics
+  - Organize topics, units, and materials
-  - Map questions directly to their relevant learning materials
+  - Link questions directly to relevant study content

-- ❓ **Question Bank**
+- ❓ **Assessment Authoring**
-  - Author and categorize questions for:
-    - Assignments
-    - Exams
-  - Tag questions by topic, difficulty, and source
+  - Create and edit questions for assignments (MAMAN) and exams
   - Maintain model answers
+  - Tag questions by topic and type

-- 👥 **Student Management**
+- 👩‍🎓 **Student Tracking**
-  - Register students
+  - Maintain student records
-  - Record and view student grades per task
+  - Input and view student grades
+  - Track submission history

-- 📊 **Performance Analysis**
+- 📊 **Analytics**
-  - Calculate student success rates per question
+  - Calculate question-level success rates
-  - Identify weak areas based on question-level statistics
+  - Identify problematic topics
-  - Generate insights to improve teaching materials

-- 📌 **Cross-Referencing System**
+  - Inform future course revisions and focus areas

+- 📎 **Cross-Referencing**
-  - Link each question directly to relevant learning content
+  - Each question is linked back to its source material
-  - Improve transparency and pedagogical alignment
+  - Enhances pedagogical transparency and alignment

+---

-## 🏗️ Technology Stack (2004-era)
+## 🛠️ Technology Stack (2004-era)

-> *Note: This system was developed in an era before modern frameworks and cloud solutions.*

-- Backend: Likely PHP or ASP Classic (depending on your implementation)
-- Database: MySQL or Microsoft Access
+This system reflects early 2000s intranet web development—built entirely without frameworks:

+### 🖥 Backend
+- **Classic ASP (Active Server Pages)** – Server-side scripting with embedded **VBScript**
+- **Inline SQL queries** for data operations
+- **MS SQL Server**

+### 🌐 Frontend
+- **HTML 4.01** with dynamic table rendering
+- **CSS 2.0** (`Openu.css`) with Tahoma typography and color-coded sections (e.g., Exams, Students, Assignments)
-- Frontend: HTML, early CSS, minimal JavaScript
+- **No JavaScript frameworks**

+### 🗄 Hosting Environment
-- Hosting: Local university server
+- Hosted on a **Windows server using IIS**
+- Entire application logic is in `.asp` pages
+- Deployed internally within the university or on faculty-hosted machines

+---

-## 🕰️ Historical Context
+## 🕰 Historical Context

-This system was designed **before Moodle** became widely adopted.
-It served as a practical, tailored tool for local course management needs—filling a real gap in the academic tools available at the time.

-It supported my work over multiple semesters and was instrumental in streamlining the preparation and analysis of both assignments and exams.
+This system was developed and used before widespread adoption of Moodle or Canvas.
+It filled a very practical need and helped streamline real course operations over multiple semesters in a resource-constrained academic setting.

+While the code does not reflect modern development practices, it provides an honest and functional snapshot of early educational technology built entirely by a teaching coordinator, not a development team.

+---

 ## ⚠️ Disclaimer

-This project is no longer maintained and is provided **for historical reference only**.
-The code is not representative of modern software practices but stands as an example of early 2000s educational tech in a resource-limited environment.
+This codebase is not actively maintained and is provided for **historical reference and inspiration only**.
+It is monolithic, uses deprecated technologies, and is not suitable for production use without a full rewrite.

+---

 ## 📬 Contact

-If you're curious about educational technology in low-resource settings or have questions about course infrastructure in academia, feel free to reach out!
+Feel free to reach out if you're interested in:
+- Educational tech in low-resource settings
+- Legacy system modernization
+- LMS alternatives and open-source learning tools

 ---